pratyushcodes-source/ShopSage/README.md

-# 🛍️ Multi Agent Ai Shopping Assistant
+# 🛍️ DL FINAL YEAR PROJECT-Multi Agent Ai Shopping Assistant
+For the project evaluation you are requested to check the report file present in the repo and also the end of the readme file which contains the live video demo of the working project.
 An AI-powered shopping assistant application that helps users recognize products from images, ask questions about those products, retrieve purchase links, and fetch relevant information from Wikipedia.
 The app is available in two modes: a manual app interface and a fully automated multi-agentic chatbot system.

 ## 🧠 Key Features